Reducing Labor Costs May Not Be As Hard As You Think!

 Editor’s Note: A big shout out for another excellent guest post from Dave!

-He is also the co-author of The Bar Shift and public speaker.
+He is also a public speaker and the co-author of The Bar Shift and Hospitality DNA.
 Dave is a blissfully married father of four who listens to too much Sirius/XM radio.